Dr Andrew Edgar

 I am part of the School's Philosophy group.

-He has now turned his attention to the later generation of Frankfurt thinkers, and is writing a monograph on Jürgen Habermas.
-In addition to this interest in German philosophy, he has, during his time at Cardiff, been involved in a number of European Commission funded research projects, that have looked as various problems in the field of bioethics.
+In addition to this interest in German philosophy, I have, during my time at Cardiff, been involved in a number of European Commission funded research projects, that have looked as various problems in the field of bioethics, including issues of health care resource allocation, dignity of older patients, and the problems of living with chronic illness.

 - Philosophy of Sport